Functions for Working with Strings

 Arguments

-— The length of the resulting string.
+string— Input string that should be padded.
+String.length— The length of the resulting string.
 UInt or Int.
-If the value is smaller than the input string length, then the input string is shortened tolength
+If the value is smaller than the input string length, then the input string is shortened tolengthcharacters.pad_string— The string to pad the input string with.
+String.
+Optional.
+If not specified, then the input string is padded with spaces.

 Returned value